aloukissas/blog/src/pages/about.md

 applications.
 I have spent the last 10+ years in technology startups, both as an early engineer and as a technical co-founder.

-Currently, I'm a Lead Engineer at [Adim](https://adimverse.com), working on a web3 platform that enables creators of all kinds to create and own a new generation of IP.
+Currently, I'm a Senior Staff Engineer at [Fanatics Live](https://www.fanatics.live/), building a best-in-class live shopping experience for sports collectors and fans.

-Previously, I was a Staff Engineer at [Whatnot](https://www.whatnot.com), where I designed and implemented the infrastructure that supports [real-time auctions](https://thinkingelixir.com/podcast-episodes/051-live-auctions-with-alex-loukissas/).
+Previously, I was Staff Engineer at [Whatnot](https://www.whatnot.com) (3rd engineering hire), where I designed and implemented the infrastructure that supports [real-time auctions](https://thinkingelixir.com/podcast-episodes/051-live-auctions-with-alex-loukissas/).
-I was also the Founding Engineer at [[untitled]](https://untitledinbrackets), where I designed and built a multi-platform collaboration product for music creation.
+Earelir, I was the Founding Engineer at [[untitled]](https://untitledinbrackets), where I designed and built a multi-platform collaboration product for music creation.
+I also dipped my toes in web3 and blockchain, as the Lead Engineer (2nd engineering hire) at [Adim](https://adimverse.com), an a16z crypto company that enables creators of all kinds to create and own a new generation of IP

 My first foray into startups was joining [Maginatics](https://web.archive.org/web/20140628160659/https://maginatics.com/)